 8 Habits of People with Great Skin

-I learnt this soon after I first got into skincare in 2016 and started selling skincare products the following year.
-I know it feels like rocket science how a “select few” seem to have perfect skin while the rest of us struggle.
-Here’s the good news – you can go from dealing with acne, hyperpigmentation, uneven skin, dehydration, oily skin, and texture among other skincare concerns to having flawless, glowing skin within months.
-TRUST ME.
+I learnt this soon after I first got into skincare and started selling skincare products the following year.
+I know it might feel like rocket science how a “select few” seem to have perfect skin while the rest of us struggle.

-So, what’s the difference between people who have good skin and those that have PHENOMENAL skin?
+So, what’s the difference between people who have good skin and those that have HEALTHY skin?
 Are there any defining habits?
 What do they seem to know so well that the rest of us don’t?

 1.Patch testing

-Patch testing refers to using a new skincare product on a small portion of your skin first to determine how the skin will react before officially adding it to your routine.
+Patch testing refers to using a new skincare product on a small portion of your skin first to determine how your skin will react before officially adding it to your routine.
 This is a good way to go particularly if you have access to samples or skincare products in small sizes.

 2. Cleansing Twice Daily